wistia/wistia-open-docs/_posts/2012-07-03-permissions.md

 ## Manager-Level Permissions

 "Managers" in Wistia are the controllers of the content in accounts.
-Each Wistia account, no matter the level, comes default with 2 Manager spots (one is defaulted to the Owner of the Account).
 Managers can do things like add Projects, upload medias, and share those Projects/videos with new viewers.
 They can also control contacts, create new groups, and send messages out to those contacts.

 Managers can: